-American Express vs Bank Of America
+American Express vs. Bank Of America

-High-Yield Savings Accounts Comparison
+High-Yield Savings Account Comparison

-Last Updated: June 20, 2025
+Last Updated: October 14, 2025

 Summary of American Express vs. Bank of America